Ale Tales: The Story of Craft Breweries in Newfoundland and Labrador

 Other brews to sample on tap or from an NLC outlet

-Storm Brewery is an insider's craft brewery if there ever was one.
-Their beer is available only through the Newfoundland and Labrador Liquor Corp (NLC) locations, and it's well worth finding.
-While they may not offer tours, they do have interesting offerings, including a coffee porter, Irish red, raspberry wheat, hemp ale, and a pale golden ale.
+Originally known as Freshwater Brewing, Storm Brewing is an insider's craft brewery if there ever was one.
+The province's original craft beer is available through select Newfoundland and Labrador Liquor Corp (NLC) locations and a handful of pubs and corner stores in Downtown St. John's, but it's well worth finding.
+While they may not offer tours, they do have interesting offerings, including a coffee porter, Irish red, raspberry wheat, hemp ale, and a pale golden ale. www.stormbrewing.ca

 Nestled near the foothills of the Long Range Mountains, in the heart of the farming and logging community of Cormack, Crooked Feeder Brewing has established itself in the breadbasket of Western Newfoundland and Labrador.
 The brewery is rather unique in that it was constructed with as much locally sourced equipment as possible.
 The entire brew system was built using fermenting equipment and brew kettles fabricated from the old sawmill site that the brewery sits on.
 The offerings are all inspired by local people and place; Spillway IPA, Big Falls Pale Ale, Rideout Red, Western Brook Wheat, White River Wit, Bunker C, Run of the Mill, and Bonne Bay Blonde.